xLightsSequencer/xLights/README.txt

    -- enh (keith) Add ESCAPE key abort generate custom model scanning.
    -- enh (keith) Prevent corruption of face info in rgbeffects -- enh (keith) Add artnet to fpp connect upload
-   -- enh (dkulp) Fix Text effect crash on Windows only if mulitple colors are selected.
+   -- enh (dkulp) Fix Text effect crash on Windows only if multiple colors are selected.
 Fixes #982 -- enh (dkulp) If updating the palette of settings of a LOT of effects, aggregate the render events.
                   Speeds it up a lot.
 2017.36  Nov 13, 2017
-   -- enh (dkulp)   Add multicolor suppport for non-rotated text -- enh (dkulp)   Allow user to change number of universes in an e131 multi universe output -- bug (scott)   Remove layer count from group lines in preset list -- bug (gil)     Fix motion positions for XL fonts in Text effect.
+   -- enh (dkulp)   Add multicolor support for non-rotated text -- enh (dkulp)   Allow user to change number of universes in an e131 multi universe output -- bug (scott)   Remove layer count from group lines in preset list -- bug (gil)     Fix motion positions for XL fonts in Text effect.